geofizx/Streaming-Naive-Bayes/code/Signal_Processing/README.md

 #Signal Processing Library

-Time-Series signal processing class which accomodates any number of time series contained under subkeys of the input dictionary.
+Time-Series signal processing class which accomodates any number of time series contained under subkeys of an input dictionary.
 Time series do not have to be the same length or sampled at the same frequencies.

 ####Implemented Methods####